ianbrandt/javafx-gradle-configuration/README.md

 ([0.1.0](https://github.com/openjfx/javafx-gradle-plugin/releases/tag/0.1.0))
 state:

-* Its component metadata rule is not straightforward to use on its own due to coupling with other classes from the plugin (e.g. the temporal coupling to `JavaFXPlatform.detect(osDetector)`) and to the 'com.google.osdetector' plugin.
+* Its component metadata rule is not particularly straightforward to use on its own due to coupling with other classes from the plugin (e.g. the temporal coupling to `JavaFXPlatform.detect(osDetector)`).
-* It does not support declaring the Gradle dependency configurations (e.g.
+* It doesn't support declaring dependency configurations (e.g.
-"api", "implementation", etc.) on a per-project, per-artifact basis, which is needed to create JavaFX library modules that convey proper transitive dependency information.
+`api`, `implementation`, etc.) on a per-artifact basis, which is needed for JavaFX library modules to convey proper transitive dependency information.
-* It can't be applied to plugins that also apply the Application plugin (e.g. by way of a convention plugin) unless the `run` task also has JavaFX dependencies (it tries to set the `--module-path` to an empty string in this case).
+* It can't be applied to plugins that also apply the Application plugin (e.g. by way of a convention) unless the `run` task also has JavaFX dependencies (it tries to set the `--module-path` to an empty string in this case).
-* It doesn't handle non-modular `Test` tasks as it otherwise does `run` tasks.
+* It doesn't handle non-modular `Test` tasks as it otherwise does the Application plugin's `run` task.
 * It doesn't handle non-modular `JavaExec` tasks besides the `run` task from the Application plugin (e.g. the `bootRun` task from the Spring Boot Gradle Plugin).